 October was another roller coaster with market direction sharply negative in the beginning of the month only to fully reverse and finish with modest gains.
 Belief in a Brexit deal and signs of thawing US-China relations were the main explanations for the improved sentiment.
 Madrague had a disappointing month with a negative -0.87% performance.
 This gives a year to date performance of -1.17%.

 Sectors of note in October:

-Due to the increased market volatility and poor performance we reduced both the gross and net exposure in October.
-Gross exposure was reduced from 152% to 122% in October.
-We reduced our net exposure from 48% to 44%.
+We increased our gross exposure marginally from 152% to 171% in October.
+The increase was mainly in the Technology and Business Service sectors.
+We increased our net exposure marginally from c39% to 42%.
 Our option protection shows the same characteristics as always, i.e. a gap move down 5-10% and we would have zero net exposure to the equity markets.

 As always, you are more than welcome to contact us should you have any comments or questions on our investments or the views expressed in this letter.